mslonina/Mechanic/examples/README.md

 This will guarantee that the allocated buffer has enough space to hold data for the "result" storage bank.

-The allocation macros allocate memory in one contiguous chunk, so that, only one free is
+The allocation macros **allocate memory in one contiguous chunk**, so that, only one free is
 required:

     free(buffer);